UsmanKaramat/jscalculator/README.md

 # jscalculator
-maths calculator , code written in html css and javascript
+It is a Maths calculator.
+Its code is written in html, inline css.